rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    -- B. Roy et al. (1966)

+This tutorial present the *RUBIS* best choice recommender system [BIS-2008]_.
+Our approach is illustrated with a best office location selection problem.
+We show how to explore the given performance tableau and compute the corresponding bipolar-valued outranking digraph.
+After introducing the pragmatic principles that gouvern the *RUBIS* recommeder algorithm, we present some tools for computing a first choice recommendation.

 .. contents::
 	:depth: 1
 	:local:

 .. seealso:: Lecture 7 notes from the MICS Algorithmic Decision Theory course: [ADT-L7]_.